Privacy Policy

 4A.
 Credit data and the Fair Credit Reporting Act (FCRA).

-When you authorize us to access your credit information, we act as a user of consumer reports under the Fair Credit Reporting Act.
+When you authorize us to access your credit information, we act as a user of consumer reports under the Fair Credit Reporting Act (15 U.S.C. § 1681 et seq.).
 This means:

-- We access your credit report and score only with your written authorization.
+- We access your credit report and score only with your express authorization.

-- Accessing your credit information through our services is a soft inquiry and does not affect your credit score.
+- Accessing your credit information through our services does not affect your credit score.

 - We do not modify, alter, or reinterpret the underlying credit data provided by consumer reporting agencies - we display it as received, with visual formatting only.